kubernetes/cloud-provider-openstack/docs/using-octavia-ingress-controller.md

 test-octavia-ingress   api.sample.com   172.24.4.9   80        9m
 ```

-For testing purpose, you can log into a host that has network connection with the OpenStack cloud, you should be able to access the backend service by sending HTTP request to the domain name specified in the Ingress Resource:
+For testing purpose, you can log into a host that could connect to the floating IP, you should be able to access the backend service by sending HTTP request to the domain name specified in the Ingress resource:

 ```shell
 $ IPADDRESS=172.24.4.9